 Eating anti-inflammatory foods is a good idea for a keratosis pilaris diet that helps to heal and hydrate the body may help to relieve symptoms.
 These foods supply essential vitamins and minerals the body needs for proper skin cell growth, lesion healing and skin hydration.
 (14) Eat plenty of green leafy vegetables that are rich in antioxidants, beets that help to repair cells and berries that help to reduce swelling.
 It’s also important to eat plenty of omega-3 foods, like wild-caught salmon, because they are potent anti-inflammatory substances.
 And, of course, drink plenty of water throughout the day to keep your body hydrated.

 If any of these keratosis pilaris treatments are irritating your skin and making symptoms worse, stop using that technique immediately.
 Make sure to exfoliate very gently — just enough to remove the dead skin cells from the top layer of your skin.
 If you decide to use creams with chemical ingredients, pay close attention to the way your skin reacts.
 Stop treatment if the affected areas feel itchy, hot or irritated.

-- Keratosis pilaris is a common skin condition that affects nearly 50-80 percent of adolescents and 40 percent of adults.
+- Keratosis pilaris or KP is a common skin condition that affects nearly 50-80 percent of adolescents and 40 percent of adults.